Integralist/integralist.co.uk/content/posts/slackbot-opsbot.md

 ![opsbot 1](/assets/img/opsbot_1.png)

+> [!NOTE]
-> Note: we have automated notifications sent to specific monitoring slack channels, and so people can also use the emoji reaction on those messages.
+> we have automated notifications sent to specific monitoring slack channels, and so people can also use the emoji reaction on those messages.

 Now imagine this incident has been triaged and yes it is indeed a problem.
 We'll need to spin up an incident channel so we can focus discussions and get a resolution in place.